Help Center/ ServiceStage/ FAQs/ Application Development/ How Are Microservice and Common Applications Different?

 Development

-The workload of a microservice is light.
-A two-pizza team can rewrite all the code of a microservice in two weeks.
-This can be used as a symbol of microservices.
+Light workloads.
+A two-pizza team can rewrite all code in two weeks.
 When developing a microservice, its APIs need to be available for interconnection with other microservices.
 Therefore, the API definition-based development mode is highly recommended.

 For details about microservice development, see Developing Microservice Applications.